Risk management is an integral part of management in Kesko

 The Group has a uniform model for risk assessment and risk reporting

-Kesko Group applies a business-oriented and comprehensive approach to risk assessment and risk management.
-This means that key risks are systematically identified, assessed, managed, monitored and reported as part of business operations at the Group, division, company and unit level in all operating countries.
-Risk identification and assessment play a key role in Kesko's strategy work and rolling planning.
-In addition, risk assessments are made of significant projects related to capital expenditures or changes in operations.
+Kesko Group applies a business-oriented and comprehensive approach to risk assessment and management.
+This means that key risks are identified, assessed, managed, monitored and reported as part of business operations at Group, division, company and function levels throughout the Group.

 Arranging insurance cover is part of Kesko's risk management

-Risk management responses in 2015
+Risk management responses in 2019

-Focus areas of risk management in 2016
+Focus areas for risk management in 2020